 Students may retake each field exam only one time.
 Should they fail a field exam, the examiner will give them two new questions six weeks after the student receives notification of the failure.
-A second failure constitutes grounds for termination from the graduate program.
 Failure of the oral exams and dissertation proposal defense can result in re-examination and may include a requirement for revision and resubmission of the dissertation proposal.
+A second failure of either written or oral examinations constitutes grounds for termination from the graduate program.
 Failure to defend the prospectus by May 1st of the third year puts the student's funding at risk and may constitute grounds for termination from the graduate program.